bbauska/CSS3-Reference/README.md

 includes the title, author, publisher, and ISBN.
 For example: "*CSS Pocket Reference*, 5th Edition, by Eric A. Meyer (O'Reilly).
 Copyright 2018 O'Reilly Media, Inc., 978-1-492-03339-4."
 If you feel your use of code examples falls outside fair use or the permission given above, feel free to contact us at *permissions@oreilly.com*.

 ## O'Reilly Safari
 > [*Safari*](http://oreilly.com/safari) (formerly Safari Books Online)
 > is a membership-based training and reference platform for enterprise,
-> government, educa‐

-tors, and individuals.
+> government, educators, and individuals.
 Members have access to thousands of books, training videos, Learning Paths, interactive tutorials, and curated playlists from

 ### vi &vert; Preface
 over 250 publishers, including O'Reilly Media, Harvard Business Review, Prentice Hall Professional, Addison-Wesley Professional, Microsoft Press, Sams, Que, Peachpit Press, Adobe, Focal Press, Cisco Press, John